What You Need To Know About CrossFit Training and Your First Murph Workout

 What is CrossFit training?

-Training is typically done in an hour-long class at a local CrossFit gym, also known as a "box".
+Training is typically done in an hour-long class at a local CrossFit gym, also known as a “box.”
 The class is led by a certified CrossFit coach who provides instruction on how to perform movements.
-"At the same time, CrossFit is very versatile in that it can be done in the comfort of your own home or even while you travel", Julom said.
+“At the same time, CrossFit is very versatile in that it can be done in the comforts of your own home or even while you travel,” Julom said.

 WODs follow different formats.
 Each gets your heart rate up and challenges your strength, fitness and power.
 Here are a few common formats:

-- Tabata: a Tabata workout is the quickest and most intense form of high-intensity interval training (HIIT).
-To do it, you'll be asked to perform an intense cardio exercise such as burpees or mountain climbers.
-You'll take a brief, 10-second breather before getting back to it.
-You'll do that a total of eight times.
-And while the total workout is under five minutes, you'll get a full-body burn.
+- Tabata: A Tabata workout is the quickest and most intense form of high intensity interval training (HIIT).
+To do it, you’ll be asked to perform an intense cardio exercise such as burpees or mountain climbers.
+You’ll take a brief, 10-second breather before getting back at it.
+You’ll do that a total of eight times.
+And while the total workout is under five minutes, you’ll get a full-body burn.

 CrossFit gyms often come up with their own WODs.
-The CrossFit organisation also provides WODs on its website.
+The CrossFit organization also provides WODs on their website.

 What You Need to Know About the Murph Workout

-The "Murph" is a quintessential CrossFit workout and falls into the "rounds for time" type of workout.
-In its most traditional format, weighted vests (9 kilos (approx.) for men, 6 kilos (approx.) for women) are worn by athletes for the full workout.
+The “Murph” is a quintessential CrossFit workout and falls into the “rounds for time” type of workout.
+In its most traditional format, weighted vests (20 pounds for men, 14 pounds for women) are worn by athletes for the full workout.
 The workout includes completing the following movements in order:

 - 1-mile run